 Excel VBA Boolean Operator

-As I told Boolean data type can hold either TRUE or FALSE as the data but it can also hold number 1 as TRUE and number 0 as FALSE.
-So, TRUE is represented by 1 and FALSE is represented by 0.
-When we declare the variable as BOOLEAN it occupies 2 bytes of computer memory.
+As I told, the Boolean data type can hold either TRUE or FALSE as the data, but it can also hold number 1 as TRUE and number 0 as FALSE.
+So, TRUE is represented by 1, and FALSE is represented by 0.
+When we declare the variable as BOOLEAN, it occupies 2 bytes of computer memory.

 Working with Boolean Data Type in VBA Programming Language

 Now let’s see the example of setting Boolean Operator values to variables using the VBA CodeUsing The VBA CodeVBA code refers to a set of instructions written by the user in the Visual Basic Applications programming language on a Visual Basic Editor (VBE) to perform a specific task..